WrestleMania XXVI: Main event matches

-The 10th and final match of the event was billed as "Streak vs Career" and pitted The Undertaker against Shawn Michaels.
+The 10th and final match of the event was billed as "Streak vs Career" and pitted The Undertaker's streak against Shawn Michaels' career.
 The match started out with both men executing their signature moves early on.
-The Undertaker injured his leg while performing Old School and Shawn focused on his leg.
+The Undertaker injured his leg while performing Old School and Michaels focused on his leg.
 The action then went outside the ring.
-An instance included Undertaker executing a Tombstone Piledriver on the stadium floor, but Michaels kicked out when Undertaker tried to pin him in the ring.
+An instance included The Undertaker executing a Tombstone Piledriver on the stadium floor, but Michaels kicked out when The Undertaker tried to pin him in the ring.
 Later in the match, Michaels executed a Sweet Chin Music for a near-fall.
-Soon after, Undertaker also executed a Chokeslam and a Last Ride successfully, but Michaels kicked out of each.
-Michaels also applied numerous submission maneuvers on Undertaker's injured ankle, such as the Ankle Lock, Figure Four Leglock, and Crossface, but The Undertaker was successful in countering all of them.
-Undertaker also applied the Hell's Gate, but Michaels reversed it into a pin attempt, with Undertaker kicking out at two.
-When the action spilled outside again, Undertaker attempted a Last Ride on the announce table, but Michaels countered it and executed a second Sweet Chin Music, which placed the Undertaker on top of the announce table.
-Michaels performed a moonsault aiming at the Undertaker's injured ankle through the announce table.
+Soon after, The Undertaker also executed a Chokeslam and a Last Ride successfully, but Michaels kicked out of each.
+Michaels also applied numerous submission maneuvers on The Undertaker's injured ankle, such as the Ankle Lock, Figure Four Leglock, and Crossface, but The Undertaker was successful in countering all of them.
+The Undertaker also applied the Hell's Gate, but Michaels reversed it into a pin attempt, with The Undertaker kicking out at two.
+When the action spilled outside again, The Undertaker attempted a Last Ride on the announce table, but Michaels countered it and executed a second Sweet Chin Music, which placed The Undertaker on top of the announce table.
+Michaels performed a moonsault aiming at The Undertaker's injured ankle through the announce table.
 After taking The Undertaker back in the ring again, Michaels then executed his third Sweet Chin Music for a dramatic near-fall.
-Michaels then attempted Sweet Chin Music again but Undertaker countered into a Chokeslam, and quickly followed up by executing a second Tombstone Piledriver.
-But Michaels kicked out at the count of two.
-Undertaker began to signal the end for Michaels, but stopped his cut-throat action and told Michaels to stay down.
-Michaels, however, taunted Undertaker by completing the action on his own and slapping him in the face.
-Then Undertaker responded with a third jumping Tombstone Piledriver and pinned the fallen Michaels for the win, and extended his undefeated streak at WrestleMania to 18–0, ending Michaels' career.
+Michaels then attempted Sweet Chin Music again but The Undertaker countered into a Chokeslam, and quickly followed up by executing a second Tombstone Piledriver for a near fall.
+The Undertaker began to signal the end for Michaels, but stopped his cut-throat action and told Michaels to stay down.
+Michaels, however, taunted The Undertaker by completing the action on his own and slapping him in the face.
+Then The Undertaker responded with a third jumping Tombstone Piledriver and pinned the fallen Michaels for the win, and extended his undefeated streak at WrestleMania to 18–0, ending Michaels' career.
 After the match, the two shook hands and embraced.
-Undertaker soon left and Michaels interacted with the fans for the final time as the event came to a close.
+The Undertaker soon left and Michaels interacted with the fans for the final time as the event came to a close.